Elvis Andrus Player Props: White Sox vs. Angels

 Elvis Andrus At The Plate

-- Andrus is batting .203 with six doubles, two home runs and 16 walks.
+- Andrus has six doubles, two home runs and 17 walks while hitting .200.

-- In 57 games played this year, he has hit a homer in just two of them.
+- He has gone deep in two of 58 games played this year, and in 0.9% of his plate appearances.

-- Andrus has driven in a run in nine games this year (15.8%), including six games with more than one RBI (10.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Andrus has had an RBI in nine games this season (15.5%), including six multi-RBI outings (10.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.